 In the year ended December 31, 2021, Alset International issued 1,721,303,416 common shares through warrants exercise with exercise price of approximately \$0.04 per share and received \$60,300,464 cash, which included approximately \$58 million from Alset EHome International to exercise its warrants to purchase Alset International common shares.
 The warrant exercise transactions between Alset EHome International and Alset International were intercompany transactions and only affected change in non-controlling interest on the condensed consolidated statements of stockholders' equity.
 During the year ended December 31, 2021, the stock-based compensation expense of Alset International was \$73,292 with the issuance of 1,500,000 shares to an officer.
-In three months ended March 31, 2022 the Company purchased 6,137,800 shares of Alset International from the market.
-Due to this purchase the Company's ownership of Alset International changed from 76.8% as of December 31, 2021 to 77.0% as of March 31, 2022.
+In six months ended June 30, 2022 the Company purchased 6,137,900 shares of Alset International from the market.